Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Discussion

 \subsection{Sparsity and Efficiency}

-We saw that VoTE-XAI provides less verbose feature attributions, which is significant for mitigation in systems with large feature sets.
-Regarding computational efficiency, VoTE-XAI is significantly faster than SHAP, making it suitable for real-time security monitoring.
+We saw that VoTE-XAI provides {sparser} feature attributions, which is significant for mitigation in systems with large feature sets.
+Regarding efficiency, VoTE-XAI is significantly faster than SHAP, making it suitable for real-time security monitoring.

 When asked to calculate \emph{all} minimal explanations for a given alert, the runtime of VoTE-XAI can increase significantly, as shown in the case of the MSA dataset.
-This highlights a key trade-off: VoTE-XAI is capable of providing a more comprehensive analysis if additional computation time is available, but already with one minimal explanation directs to logically valid explanations, given a model.
+This highlights a potential trade-off: VoTE-XAI is capable of providing a more comprehensive analysis if additional computation time is available, but already with one minimal explanation directs to logically valid explanations, given a model.

 In the context of intrusion detection, where real-time response is critical, this trade-off raises an important question: is the added computational cost justified by the additional explanations?
 Given that DoS attacks can cause significant damage within seconds or minutes \cite{de2023distributed}, further delay might be challenging for immediate mitigation.